usnistgov/NIST-BGP-SRx/README.md

 ### Building & Installing (Single System Install - Physical system, VM, other)

 The CONTENT file does specify what development libraries are required to be for a successful installation.
-This is based upon a fresh CENTOS 7 install.
+This is based upon a fresh CentOS 7 install.
 Other distributions might require additional or different packages.